Impact (gamer): FlyQuest

 Impact joined FlyQuest for the 2023 season.
 The team consisted of known former LCK players like Prince and Vicla.
 FlyQuest managed a 14-4 record in the Spring split, yet fell short in playoffs to Golden Guardians, missing out on MSI 2023.
 In the Summer 2023 split, expectations were again high for FlyQuest with the addition of support Vulcan.
 FlyQuest would go on to shock with a ninth place finish in the Summer split, and the team would announce Impact's departure on November 22.

 Team Liquid

 Impact rejoined Team Liquid for the 2024 season.
 In returning to playing top lane for the team, he slotted into a roster including North American prospects Yeon and APA, as well as fellow Korean veterans CoreJJ and Umti.
-Impact and his team went on to win the 2024 LCS Spring Split, and earned a spot as the year's Mid-Season Invitational.
+Impact and his team went on to win the 2024 LCS Spring Split, and earned a spot at that year's Mid-Season Invitational.
+A year later, he won the inaugural League of Legends Championship of The Americas (LTA) Split with the team and qualified for the 2025 First Stand Tournament.
+The team would announce Impact's departure after the 2025 season.

+Sentinels

+Impact joined Sentinels for the 2026 LCS season as its top-laner.